 Only Big Or International Brands Need Online Reputation Management

 Even a local business can get international media coverage due to the viral and global nature of the internet.
-Plus, online reputation management is more than just damage control.
-It’s also about collecting and managing reviews.
+Plus, online reputation management is more than just hiring a reputation management company to do damage control.
+It’s also about collecting and managing online reviews.
 A high star rating can seriously boost a small business’ profile.
 Using a review software like Weave can be a tremendous help in managing your online reputation.

 Online Reputation Management Is Difficult And Not Worth The Time

 While we outline many techniques and strategies in this guide, online reputation management doesn’t have to be as confusing or as challenging as you think.
-In fact, a small to medium business can spend as little as a couple of hours a week and still effectively manage their online reputation.
+In fact, a small to medium business can spend as little as a couple of hours a week and still effectively manage their online reputation without hiring a reputation management company.

 Online Reputation Management Is Expensive